zsiciarz/django-markitup/README.txt

 ===========================

 The ``MARKITUP_FILTER`` setting defines how markup is transformed into HTML on your site.
+This setting is only required if you are using ``MarkupField`` or MarkItUp!
+AJAX preview.

 ``MARKITUP_FILTER`` must be a two-tuple.
 The first element must be a string, the Python dotted path to a markup filter function.
 This function should accept markup as its first argument and return HTML.
 It may accept other keyword arguments as well.
 You may parse your markup using any method you choose, as long as you can wrap it in a function that meets these criteria.

 The second element must be a dictionary of keyword arguments to pass to the filter function.
 The dictionary may be empty.